Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 Try Other Beach Activities

 Kayaking, in particular, is a fun thing to do in Redang.
-Take it out and you may not have to paddle far to hit your own private spot.
+Take a kayak out and you won’t have to paddle far to hit your own private spot.

 Have A Close Encounter With A Turtle